sveltejs/kit/documentation/docs/13-configuration.md

 #### appDir

 The directory relative to `paths.assets` where the built JS and CSS (and imported assets) are served from.
 (The filenames therein contain content-based hashes, meaning they can be cached indefinitely).

+#### clientSideRouting

+Disable client side routing so that navigation will result in a full page reload.

 #### files